-There have been several studies to date that have attempted to assess the impact of the COVID-19 pandemic on cancer patients with notable increases in the percentage of patients presenting with inoperable or metastatic conditions compared with the pre-pandemic era.
-40 Similarly, attempts to classify stage migration amongst various cancers during the pandemic have indicated increases in advanced stage disease at presentation for otolaryngologic, breast, and colorectal malignancies, however, there are notable discrepancies across studies. ^{26-30} A recent retrospective Canadian study documented similar findings with a 7.6% increase in stage III disease staging of testicular germ cell tumours throughout the pandemic without assessment of the post-pandemic period.41 There has been limited reporting regarding pandemic impacts on RCC staging with one Italian study, conducting an annual comparison of RCC from 2018 - 2020 finding insignificant differences in staging across this timeframe.
+There have been several studies that have attempted to assess the impact of the COVID-19 pandemic on cancer patients, with notable increases in the percentage of patients presenting with inoperable or metastatic conditions compared with the pre-pandemic era.
+Similarly, attempts to classify stage migration among various cancers during the pandemic have indicated increases in advanced-stage disease at presentation for otolaryngologic, breast, and colorectal malignancies; however, there are notable discrepancies across studies.26-30

+A recent retrospective Canadian study documented similar findings, with a 7.6% increase in stage III disease staging of testicular germ cell tumors throughout the pandemic without assessment of the post-pandemic period.
+There has been limited reporting regarding pandemic impacts on RCC staging, with one Italian study conducting an annual comparison of RCC from 2018-2020 and finding insignificant differences in staging across this timeframe.

 Interestingly, the present study showed a 3.5% decrease in the proportion of pT3 RCC diagnosed during the pandemic compared with the pre-pandemic period.
-Arguably, pandemic-induced healthcare restrictions at our center may have limited assessment to urgent presentations of various conditions with incidentally detected RCC that had yet to progress to later stage disease.
-Unlike the previous authors our timeframes were established based on the implementation and abolition of public health restrictions in our province.
+Arguably, pandemic-induced healthcare restrictions at our center may have limited assessment to urgent presentations of various conditions with incidentally detected RCC that had yet to progress to later-stage disease.
+Unlike the previous authors, our timeframes were established based on the implementation and abolition of public health restrictions in our province.
 While our results did not achieve statistical significance, we have documented a clinically significant stage migration for RCC in the year following the pandemic at our center that may have important implications in future management.

 We further identified a statistically significant increase in surgical wait times between the pre- and post-pandemic timeframes.
-Previous attempts have been made to classify the consequences of prolonged surgical wait times in management of RCC with conflicting results.
-Srivastava et al. (2021) assessed the implications of delaying surgery for stage T1b - T2b RCC during the pandemic and found up to a 3-month delay in surgery did not significantly increase risk of tumour progression.
-42 On the contrary, a recent meta-analysis found insufficient evidence to support delays in surgery for localized RCC, citing worsened cancer-specific survival in individuals with T1a disease over a mean observation period of approximately two years.
-Important to note is that this review reported considerable heterogeneity amongst analyzed studies and found no significant differences in OS.
-These authors further reported assessment of delayed surgery in malignancies beyond T1b was limited, contradictory and prone to selection bias.
-43 Regardless of interpretation, our study demonstrated a clear stage migration which was likely multifactorial during pandemic-induced restrictions in healthcare delivery and unlikely to be due wholly to observed increases in surgical wait times.
+Previous attempts have been made to classify the consequences of prolonged surgical wait times in management of RCC, with conflicting results.
+Srivastava et al assessed the implications of delaying surgery for stage T1b-T2b RCC during the pandemic and found up to a three-month delay in surgery did not significantly increase risk of tumor progression.

+On the contrary, a recent meta-analysis found insufficient evidence to support delays in surgery for localized RCC, citing worsened cancer-specific survival in individuals with TIa disease over a mean observation period of approximately two years.
+Important to note is that this review reported considerable heterogeneity among analyzed studies and found no significant differences in OS.
+These authors further reported assessment of delayed surgery in malignancies beyond TIb was limited, contradictory, and prone to selection bias.
+Regardless of interpretation, our study demonstrated a clear stage migration, which was likely multifactorial during pandemic-